input-output-hk/catalyst-forge/actions/reject-earthfile/README.md

 ### `filters` (required)

 A newline-separated list of filter expressions and error messages.
-Each filter should be in the format `"expression, error message"`.
+Each expression should be on its own line, followed by its error message on the next line.

 **Example:**

 ```
+prod
-prod, contain production targets
+contain production targets
+debug
-debug, contain debug targets
+contain debug targets
 ```

 ### `root-path` (optional)